FindArticles FindArticles

 SHARE

-Google is experimenting with a horizontal volume slider in Android that appears at the top-center of the screen in landscape, echoing the approach long used on Apple’s iPhone.
-Evidence of the redesign is buried in the latest Android 16 QPR2 Beta 1, suggesting the company is refining how system UI behaves when you turn the phone sideways.
+Google is also testing a horizontal volume slider in Android that appears at the top-middle of the screen in landscape mode, to be more like the approach on Apple’s iPhone.
+The redesign (or a tweak to it) has been hidden within the newest Android 16 QPR2 Beta 1, indicating the company is still fine-tuning how system UI responds when you flip your phone sideways.

 Table of Contents